HysMagus/tip-bot/README.md

-#Tip Bot
+# A Modular Tip Bot for ERC20s

 Modular tip bot made for multiple chat interfaces, databases, and Ethereum connections.

-Config edits to make are at the top of each file.
+Configuration variables to edit to make are at the top of each file.

 Discord is functional.
 Make a Bot User and add it.